ikeepo/to-be-a-programmer/docs/machine_learning/models/graph/union_find.md

 ### Path Compression
 Optimization for Find, flatten tree structure of a set duing a Find operation.

+### Root
+the parent of a node is itself, then it is a root;

+### Parent Pointers
+value in parent array, it means point to that node as its parent.

 # Procedure
 - MakeSet(x): x as its own set root and rank 0